-The Faculty of Economics and Business, Gadjah Mada University (FEB UGM) has affirmed its commitment to ensuring that no regular undergraduate (S1) students drop out of college due to financial constraints.
-FEB UGM confirmed this commitment following the failure to meet the 2025 Kartu Indonesia Pintar Kuliah (KIP-K) quota for some applicants due to a reduction in quotas by the government.
+The Faculty of Economics and Business, Universitas Gadjah Mada (FEB UGM) has affirmed its commitment to ensuring that no regular undergraduate (S1) students drop out of college due to financial constraints.
+FEB UGM confirmed this commitment following the failure to meet the 2025 Kartu Indonesia Pintar Kuliah (KIP-K) quota for some applicants, due to the government’s reduction in quotas.

-The Vice Dean for Academic and Student Affairs at FEB UGM, Bayu Sutikno, S.E., M.S.M., Ph.D., said that out of a total of 60 KIP-K applicants for the 2025 intake, 49 students were declared eligible to receive KIP-K scholarships.
+The Vice Dean for Academic and Student Affairs at FEB UGM, Bayu Sutikno, S.E., M.S.M., Ph.D., said that of the 60 KIP-K applicants for the 2025 intake, 49 students were declared eligible to receive KIP-K scholarships.
 Meanwhile, 11 students have not yet received quotas from the government.

 “FEB UGM is strongly committed to ensuring that no regular undergraduate students drop out of college due to financial reasons.
 Even though these 11 students have not received KIP-K quotas, we will ensure that their education is not interrupted,” explained Bayu on Tuesday (30/12/2025).